-Napping has gained a resurgence in popularity in recent years but it remains an area that’s largely frowned upon, rather than something that’s celebrated as the rejuvenating method of upping your per-day productivity it is.
+Napping has gained a resurgence in popularity in recent years, but it remains an area that’s largely frowned upon, rather than something that’s celebrated as the rejuvenating method of upping your per-day productivity that it is.

 But you can’t go into this with your eyes closed (if you’ll excuse the pun).
 You have to be deliberate about when you nap, why you nap, and for how long you nap.
 The most useful naps, after all, depend on what you (the napper) need.

 The human body has been designed for two periods of intense sleepiness; from 2:00-4:00am and from 1:00-3:00pm.

 Most mammals sleep for several periods throughout the day.
 The typical household cat, for example, needs 12 hours of sleep a day, with them (as we all know) making up this number over several occasions during a 24-hour period.

 Unsurprisingly, our biology hasn’t changed in line with how fast, evolutionarily speaking, we’ve changed to consolidate two periods of intense sleepiness into one long overnight period.
 For most of us, afternoon fatigue still sets in between 1:00-3:00pm, regardless of whether we eat lunch (studies show this effect still occurs when we skip our afternoon meal).